Playground Turf Installation: Here are the best practices for installation

 In landscape and pet applications, it is common practice to secure the turf with border stakes (7 inch metal nails pictured right).
 For playgrounds, the use of these nails should be avoided completely.
 Why is this so important?
 Well, the artificial grass is a permanent fixture in the playground.
 As such, it will endure many years, many seasons and many climate changes.
 As the ground beneath the turf freezes, it can push the stakes out of the ground, making them easy to grab by little hands.
 A bunch of young children running around with 7-inch metal nails would be catastrophic.

-To avoid border stakes, the installer should use a nailer board to line the perimeter of the playground.
+To avoid border stakes for your playground turf installation, its recommended to use a nailer board for the perimeter of the playground.
 A nailer board is a piece of wood that is secured to the concrete curb or border (pictured left).
-Once the turf is laid, it is then nailed into the nailer board as opposed to the ground.
-The result is a flawless design in which the turf runs all the way to the concrete border without the risk of any nails/stakes coming up.
+Once the turf is laid, it is then secured to the nailer board as opposed to the ground.
+The result is a flawless design in which the turf runs all the way to the concrete border.
+This reduces the risk of any nails/stakes coming up.

 When it comes to playground turf installation you cannot take a chance on an inexperienced crew that does not know all of the necessary safety precautions.
 Thus, it is imperative to thoroughly vet any contractor or company you hire to complete your playground project.
 Know their history, and ask them for references.
 Do not let price be the deciding factor for your decision.
 With children’s safety on the line, you’ll want to go with the best crew, not the cheapest.
 If you have any questions about the playground turf installation process, please do not hesitate to contact us.